 Back in the days, we lazyloaded images by not setting its src-attribute, but by introducing a fake attribute holding the path to our desired image.
 Using JS, we can detect if the image is near the user's viewport, and load them.
+But we already have native lazyloading of images for a while.

 Is native lazyloading a success?